 Acid can sour one’s stomach.
 Might be the anxiety.
 I never puked that night, but the swells of nausea were awful.
 Spent a lot of time on the toilet feeling like I was giving birth to my true nature; revealing my innermost self for the world to see.
 And flushing it.

 Twenty hours after I dosed I was still getting the ripples.
 I’d skipped morning classes and I tried to sleep, but I couldn’t manage it.
 So that evening I went to my Russian class and panicked as soon as the professor opened his mouth and started speaking gibberish.
 The guy who sat in front of me was in his forties, very nice and level-headed and professional and a good student, and I wanted to confess to him that I was tripping and terrified and desperately needed help, but I was too afraid.

 Many people say they quit acid after having a bad trip.
-I guess I was lucky that mine came in only two sessions.
-I’d enjoyed the first one so much that I’m sure I’d’ve tripped many many many times and caused myself serious burnout.
+I guess I was lucky that mine came so early.
+I’d enjoyed my first trip so much that if the second one had gone well, I’m sure I would’ve tripped many many many more times and caused myself serious burnout.

 But as I reflect on it, Vic, I see that my experience with LSD was a metaphor for my experience with you.
 This was subconscious at the time, but it’s clear now.

 I don’t know how you found about my acid-tripping, but you decided that’d be the exact moment to step up the gaslighting.